TE KURA O WHAKAOHORAHI

 Our school’s contact hours are 8:30 am to 3:00 pm.
-Outside these hours, classrooms are not open and teachers are not available to supervise children, as this time is needed for teachers’ preparation and meetings.
+Outside these hours, classrooms are not open and kaiako/teachers are not available to supervise tamariki, as this time is needed for preparation and meetings.
 School starts at 9:00 am, the morning tea break is from 10:45 to 11:15 am, and the lunch break is from 12:30 to 1:30 pm.

 LUNCH AND MORNING TEA

 Children are supervised while they eat at the beginning of the morning tea break and at the end of the lunch break.
-We encourage the children to eat their healthy and filling food.
+We encourage tamariki to eat their healthy and filling food.
 We promote healthy eating at school and have a no-sugary-treats-or-drinks guideline.
-Duty teachers also supervise the children while they play during morning tea and lunch breaks.
-Explain to your child that they can approach the duty teachers if they have any problems.
+Staff are available to support tamariki while they play during morning tea and lunch breaks.
+Explain to your child that they can approach any staff member if they have a problem.

 Please make the classroom teacher and the office aware if your child has any medical condition.
-If your child may require medication to be dispensed at school, please hand the medication, with clear instructions, to Fiona in the school office.
+If your child may require medication to be dispensed at school, please hand the medication, with clear instructions, to the school office.
 No medication is given without parent/caregiver approval.
 Staff members have basic First Aid skills.

 PARENT HELP AND VOLUNTEERS